brettwooldridge/HikariCP/README.md

 a ``RuntimeException`` will be thrown from the ``HikariDataSource`` constructor.
 This property has no effect if ``minimumPoolSize`` is 0.  *Default: false*

+:negative_squared_cross_mark:``isolateInternalQueries``<br/>
+This property determines whether HikariCP isolates internal pool queries, such as the connection alive test, in their own transaction.
+Since these are typically read-only queries, it is rarely necessary to encapsulate them in their own transaction.
+This property only applies if ``autoCommit`` is disabled.  *Default: false*

 :white_check_mark:``jdbc4ConnectionTest``<br/>
 This property is a boolean value that determines whether the JDBC4 Connection.isValid() method is used to check that a connection is still alive.
 This value is mutually exclusive with the ``connectionTestQuery`` property, and this method of testing connection validity should be preferred if supported by the JDBC driver.  *Default: true*

+:abc:``jdbcUrl``<br/>
+This property is only used when the ``driverClassName`` property is used to wrap an old-school JDBC driver as a ``javax.sql.DataSource``.
+While JBDC URLs are popular, HikariCP does not recommend using them.
+The *DataSource* implementation for your driver provides bean properties for all the driver parameters that used to be specified in the JDBC URL.
+Before using the ``jdbcUrl`` and ``driverClassName`` because that's the way you've always done it, consider using the more modern and maintainable ``dataSourceClassName`` approach instead.
+Note that if this property is used, you may still use *DataSource* properties to configure your driver and is in fact recommended.  *Default: none*

 :watch:``leakDetectionThreshold``<br/>
 This property controls the amount of time that a connection can be out of the pool before a